vtnerd/MaidSafe-Encrypt/docs/data_map_encryptor.md

 # Data Map Encryption #
 Encryption of the data map uses 256-bit AES in CBC mode.
-The key/iv are taken from the output of SHA512, which is given a secret 512-bit key from the parent container, a secret 512-bit key from the current container, a publicly known 64-bit counter, and a publicly known randomly generated 64-bit value.
+The key/iv are taken from the output of SHA512, which is given a secret 512-bit key from the parent, a secret 512-bit key from the current, a publicly known 64-bit counter, and a publicly known randomly generated 64-bit value.
 The ciphertext, counter, and 64-bit random value are authenticated using HMAC-SHA512, with two entirely different secret 512-bit keys.

 ## Diagram ##
 ```
                       *~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~*
-     Parent Container :  512-HMAC-Key  :  512-Cipher-Key  :
+               Parent :  512-HMAC-Key  :  512-Cipher-Key  :
                       *~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~*
                             |                  |
 +---------------------------+                  |
 |       +--------------------------------------+
 |       |             *~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~*
-|       |   Container :  512-HMAC-Key  :  512-Cipher-Key  :  64-bit Version Number  :  Contents  :
+|       |     Current :  512-HMAC-Key  :  512-Cipher-Key  :  64-bit Version Number  :  Contents  :
 |       |             *~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~*
 |       |                         |            |                          |                |
 |  +--  |  -----------------------+            |         +------- ++1 ----+                |